Springfield Wrongful Death Lawyer

 We get to the scene as soon as possible to help you, and we do our best to beat the insurance company to the site of the crash.
 We use the best experts from across the country and have achieved 8-figure and 7-figure results.
 We are built to handle cases like yours and can come to you.

-Accordingly, the law recognizes the right of another party to metaphorically step into the shoes of the person who suffered the fatal injury and to file a claim.
+Accordingly, the law recognizes the right of another party to metaphorically step into the shoes of the person who suffered the fatal injury and to file a wrongful death action.

-To be clear, serious accidents and injuries in the Springfield area—especially car crashes—may occur in either Vermont or New Hampshire, so you should work with a knowledgeable wrongful death attorney to determine which state law applies.
+To be clear, serious accidents and injuries in the Springfield area—especially car crashes—may occur in either Vermont or New Hampshire, so you should work with knowledgeable wrongful death attorneys to determine which state law applies.

 Many different types of accidents and incidents of negligence can give rise to wrongful death claims in and around Springfield.
-Examples include but are not limited to:
+These include:

 The party or parties who can be eligible to file a wrongful death lawsuit will depend on the applicable state law.
 A Springfield, VT, wrongful death lawyer can help you with your case, whether Vermont or New Hampshire law applies.